 The knight tents in the Middle Ages

-The late Middle Ages was the time of the rising bourgeoisie of the cities and the money economy.
-The worst disaster in the 14.
-Century represented the plague, which cost the life in Europe almost half of the European population, especially in the cities.
-The depopulation led to uprisings and a change in social structures that weakened the chivalry in favor of the bourgeoisie and triggered some reform movements in the Catholic Church.
-The arts and sciences were also in the late Middle Ages on the rise.
-The founding of the first universities and the invention of printing in the Middle Ages helped the sciences and philosophy to a new upswing.
-New possibilities opened up for artists; painting, which had previously been limited to ecclesiastical motifs, has now been extended to other areas; the three-dimensionality has also been discovered by the painters.
+The late Middle Ages were the times of the rising bourgeoisie of the cities and the money economy.
+The worst catastrophe of the 14th century was the plague, which killed almost half of Europe's population, especially in the cities.
+The depopulation led to uprisings and a change in social structures, which weakened chivalry in favor of the bourgeoisie and sparked some reform movements in the Catholic Church.
+The arts and sciences were also on the move in the late Middle Ages.
+The founding of the first universities in the High Middle Ages and the invention of the printing press gave science and philosophy a new upswing.
+New possibilities opened up for artists, painting, which was previously limited to church motifs, was now expanded to other areas, and three-dimensionality was also discovered by the painters.

 The transition from the Middle Ages to the modern era was largely due to the invention of modern letterpress printing around 1450, the discovery of the new world by Christopher Columbus in 1492 and the loss of the influence of the institutionalized Catholic Church with the beginning of the Reformation.